I/O Functions

 Standard input/output

-to use this library.
+We must #include <stdio.h> to use this library.
 The standard

 (built-in) streams are defined there:

-: standard error output (to console by default)
+stdin: keyboard or input redirect inputstdout: standard output (to console by default)stderr: standard error output (to console by default)

 Output in C

-in header to access library functions; Reference for stdio.h
+Prerequisite: #include <stdio.h> in header to access library functions; Reference for stdio.h

 -

-to output characters -
+putchar('d')to output characters -

-to output strings -
+puts("some string")to output strings -

-for fancier output - formats:
+printf("format string", args...)for fancier output - formats:

-%i %d %f %c %s %n %ld %lf
+%i %d %f %c %s %n %ld %lffor basic types

-octal printing of ints
+%ooctal printing of ints

-hex printing of ints - field widths
+%xhex printing of ints - field widths

-right justified by default, use%-
+right justified by default, use%-to left justify

-and cols works for %d and %s also - See Kernighan Appendix B or this reference for details
+-and cols works for %d and %s also - See Kernighan Appendix B or this reference for details

 Input in C